illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 For most students in the course, you will need to setup a VM for development on your personal computer.
 A small number of students may receive VMs from the CS Department's VM Farm if their personal computer isn't powerful enough.
 Below are tutorials on how to setup / access your VMs.

 ## Local (Personal Computer) VM
 We are using [Vagrant](https://www.vagrantup.com/) to provision VMs.
-Vagrant allows us to provide a consistent VM enviornment while maintaing the same feel as the remote VMs in the CS VM Farm.
+Vagrant allows us to provide a consistent VM environment, similar to the environment in which assignments will be graded.

 Here are the steps to setup your personal VM.